Games To Play at School | Best School Games for Kids

 The game proceeds until only the Golden Child is left.
 If players are sitting on the court, the Golden Child must tag them to allow them to continue running.
 If a hoop is shot all player on the court must sit down.
 Play two rounds.
 One team will shoot then run and vice versa.
 The team with the most players standing at the end will win.
 This is a school favourite to play outside.

-This is one of my favourite games to play at school outside.
+This is one of my favourite games you can play at school outside.
 Make a circle of players.
 Each person must put their hand in the middle of the circle.
 They then yell “NINJA” and take a jump back ward pulling into a ninja pose.
 One person will start and the game will move in a clockwise direction.
 The player must make ONE movement to try and tap another player between the elbow and the wrist.
 If you move when it’s not your turn, you are out.
 If a player tries to tag you, you must move your arm so not to be tagged.
 If you are tagged then you are out.
 When there are only 7 players left, make the rule that you have to move inward with each attack.
 Last person standing wins!

 Mark a rectangle out of cones.
 Select 2-4 players to be crocodile, they must be given a pool noodle.
 Select someone to yell out phrases such as ‘If you ate an apple today, cross the river’ the people that this phrase applies to must cross the river (the rectangular shape).
 The crocodiles must try to tag players whilst they are crossing the river.
 If you are tagged, then you must go and stand to one side of the rectangle.
 You can mix this game up by giving players who have done something good today a ‘free pass’ across the river.
 Once 4 crosses of the river (back and forth) have been made, two new crocodiles must be selected.

-Games to play for school inside
+Good games to play at school inside

+Looking for some cool games to play at school?
 Some of the best games to play at school inside are right here!
 Play these on a really hot day, or when it’s raining.

 This is a family favourite for sure.
 Once you get your juggling balls, simply start to juggle.
 You can make your own using these materials.
 You will need: